 We want your skin to be healthy and resilient for your dermaplaning treatment!
 To support this, your number one task will be to avoid sun exposure before your appointment.
 Wear sunscreen every day and, if it's sunny out, consider also wearing a hat.
 Also, about five days before your scheduled appointment, stop exfoliating at home.
 The dermaplane treatment will do this for you, so you don't want to thin out the layer of cells that make up the top layer of your skin.
 Finally, if you wax your face, schedule your wax at least two weeks before undergoing dermaplaning.
 This will help avoid unnecessary irritation due to over-exfoliation.

 Is There Any Recovery After Dermaplaning?

-No. You may notice some slight redness to your skin after receiving dermaplaning.
-However, you don't need to schedule time off if you don't mind that extra glow.
+No. You may notice some slight redness to your skin after your dermaplane, however, you don't need to schedule time off if you don't mind that extra glow.
 Redness usually resolves within 24 hours.
-To promote optimal healing and cellular turnover without needless irritation, we suggest using a gentle cleanser and moisturizer after your dermaplaning treatment.
+To promote optimal healing and cellular turnover without needless irritation, we suggest using a gentle cleanser and moisturizer after your treatment.

 Is There Anything I Should Avoid After Dermaplaning?

 Having the uppermost layer of cells removed from an area of your skin will leave that region vulnerable for a short time.
 After your treatment, maintain the use of broad-spectrum sunscreen when you go outdoors.
 Again, consider wearing a hat if it's particularly sunny out.
 Also, refrain from resuming your normal exfoliating routine for at least a few days after your appointment.
 Until all redness has disappeared, it's also beneficial to avoid excess heat and chemical exposure (such as chlorine).